stefmolin/stefmolin.github.io/app/_posts/articles/open-source/becoming-a-core-developer.md

 <figcaption>

-Example of using inline comments to have numpydoc ignore rules PR01 and RT01 for the `_ease()` function.
-Excerpt taken from [stefmolin/data-morph](https://github.com/stefmolin/data-morph/blob/main/src/data_morph/morpher.py) on February 15, 2025 at 3:39 PM EST.
+Example of using inline comments to have numpydoc ignore validation rules PR01 and RT01 for the `_easing()` function's docstring.
+Excerpt taken from [stefmolin/data-morph](https://github.com/stefmolin/data-morph/blob/main/src/data_morph/morpher.py) on November 1, 2025 at 3:10 PM EDT.

 </figcaption>

 This can't be done with the AST alone because, when the `ast` module parses source code to generate an AST, it discards some information that is irrelevant for that representation, such as formatting and comments.
 This means that inline comments like the example above are not present at all in the AST.

-To extract inline comments, we need to use a **parse tree** instead.
+To extract inline comments, I needed to use a **parse tree** instead.
 A parse tree retains the full structure of the code, but it isn't as easy to work with or as efficient as the AST.
 The leaves of the parse tree are called **tokens** and can be extracted with the `tokenize` module from the standard library.
 Tokens have a type, one of which is `token.COMMENT`, so it's easy to isolate only those that are comments, and, from there, match comments prefixed with `numpydoc ignore` to their corresponding AST nodes using the line number, saving the validation checks that should be ignored.

+### The review

+With all of this in place, the PR to add the `numpydoc-validation` pre-commit hook was ready for review, which given the novelty of it, took a few months.
+During the review, I had agreed to help the core development team out in the future if something came up related to my feature as they were a little concerned about merging such a massive change without my support, since it was new to all of them.
+However, this didn't make me part of the team yet &ndash; in fact, it hadn't even been discussed.

 ## CLI improvements

-After the `numpydoc-validation` pre-commit hook was merged, I did some work to [streamline the numpydoc CLI](https://github.com/numpy/numpydoc/pull/476) and bring some of the functionality that only existed on the pre-commit hook side to other parts of the project.
+After the `numpydoc-validation` pre-commit hook was merged, I ended up sticking around to tackle some other improvements like [streamlining the numpydoc CLI](https://github.com/numpy/numpydoc/pull/476) and bringing some of the functionality that only existed on the pre-commit hook side to other parts of the project.
 With these changes, we can now run `numpydoc lint` to run numpydoc validation on entire Python files using the AST logic:

 ```shell[class="command-line"][data-prompt="$"][data-output="2-9"]
 numpydoc lint file_a.py file_b.py